Linaro/lava/doc/vm-groups.rst

   on what ``role`` is assigned to each ``lava_test_shell`` command.
   See :ref:`writing_vm_group_tests`.

 - ``image``: which image that should be used to boot the virtual machine.
+Note that you can also use the ``deploy_linaro_kernel`` action and use separate kernel/dtb/rootfs images.

 There are additional parameters that can be used, but are optional: